agilira/go-errors/docs/integration.md

 ---

-Metis • an AGILira fragment
+go-errors • an AGILira library